Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 • Develop an integrated credit-cum-livestock-human health insurance package.

-• Expand crop insurance cover to cover the entire country and all crops with reduced premiums.
+• Expand crop insurance coverage to cover the entire country and all crops with reduced premiums.

 • Establish an Agriculture Risk Fund to provide relief to farmers in natural calamities.

-6. Recommendations related to Prevention of Farmers’ Suicides.
+6. Recommendations related to the Prevention of Farmers’ Suicides:

 • National Rural Health Mission should be extended to suicide hotspot locations.

-• Set up State level Farmers’ Commission for ensuring smooth dialogue between government and farmers’ problems.
+• Set up a state-level Farmers’ Commission to ensure smooth dialogue between government and farmers’ problems.

 • Provide social security such as old age support and health insurance.